alttester/AltTester-Unity-SDK/Assets/AltUnityTester-BindingsAndExamples(can_be_deleted)/Bindings/python/README.md

     * params:
         * name - the name of the object to be found, as it's shown in the Unity Scene hierarchy
         * camera_name="" - the name of the camera for which the screen coordinate of the object will be calculated.
 If no camera is given It will search through all camera that are in the scene until some camera sees the object or return the screen coordinate of the object  calculated to the last camera in the scene.
+        * enabled - true => will return only if the object is active in hierarchy and false will return if the object is in hierarchy and doesn't matter if it is active or not
     * returns: the element with the correct name (or the last one found in the hierarchy if more than one element with the same name is present)
     * you can search for elements also by specifying a hierarchy path to them.
 For example, you can look for `Player1/Hand` or `Player2/Hand`, to make sure you find the correct `Hand` object you are interested in.
 When doing so, make sure you specify all the objects in between the `parent` and the `object` you are interested in.
 For example, if `Hand` is under a `Body` element for each `Player`, when you search for it make sure you specify it as `Player1/Body/Hand`